 Exploring the behemoth of a city can get expensive, so here’s a tip that will save you some money.
 You can opt for the New York Pass or New York Explorer Pass which will grant you access to the various world-class attractions sprawled across NYC.
 While these passes are not cheap, up front the sheer number of admissions they provide at substantial discounts makes the passes well worth the price.

 Well, without further ado, here are the top 10 things to do for that quintessential New York experience.

 1. Catch A Broadway Show

 Really, if you go to New York City and don’t catch Broadway, did you really go to NYC?

 Theatre in New York City has a storied past, stretching back to the 18th century.
 Broadway, as it’s now called, has evolved to become almost synonymous with New York, an important linchpin of society that forms the city’s identity.

-From crowd pleasing hits like Wicked to Hamilton, and the more recent Harry Potter and the Cursed Child, the Broadway scene in New York is as vibrant as ever.
-With 41 large and small theatres concentrated in the Times Square area alone, Broadway is one of main reasons why Times Square never stops buzzing.
+From crowd-pleasing hits like Wicked to Hamilton, and the more recent Harry Potter and the Cursed Child, the Broadway scene in New York is as vibrant as ever.
+With 41 large and small theatres concentrated in the Times Square area alone, Broadway is one of the main reasons why Times Square never stops buzzing.

 2. Visit The Empire State Building

 When it comes to iconic symbols of NYC, nothing beats the Empire State Building, the 102-storey building that seemingly pierces the heavens.